Stuart Forster has talked with people around the world to put together a post with views on the coronavirus’s global impact.

 The respondents are scattered across the planet, including Australia and Zimbabwe, so I initially considered a global A to Z of the coronavirus’s impact as the title before settling on views on the coronavirus’s global impact.

-People discuss what’s happening where they live and how measures taken to combat the coronavirus are affecting their lives.
+People discuss what’s happening where they live and how measures to combat the coronavirus are affecting their lives.
 They express concerns as well as hopes.
 This is a hard time for many people, including some of those who share their experiences and observations in this post.

 Thousands of people have died.
 Measures being taken to slow transmission of the coronavirus are detrimentally impacting economies around the world.
 Yet until a vaccine to COVID-19 is discovered and widely available we have little choice but to endure changes to normality.